 - Programmer for app development

 - Graphic designer

 - Quality assurance tester

 Find and engage the right expertise

 When you look at hiring additional expertise, consider the scope and cost of your project.
 Are you likely to need under $10,000 in services?
 If so, you may select a provider of your choice.
 If you need $10,000 or more in services, you must use vendors approved by UM Supply Chain Management.
-Whatever the cost, it is always a best practice to get multiple bids.Service Providers
+It is always a best practice to get multiple bids.Service Providers

 Engaging internal expertise

 You may find the additional expertise you need within Extension or the University of Missouri.
 If so, there is a simple procedure to engage and pay the provider.
 Review our Hiring MU Service Providers guide.

 You have two options for engaging outside expertise: hire an individual (a consultant) or contract with a company.

 For some projects, you can hire an individual to provide services.
 For example, you may hire a consultant to edit a publication, provide voice-over services to convert a PowerPoint to video format, or peer review a curriculum or publication.
 Review our Hiring a Consultant guide.